project-gemmi/gemmi/docs/analysis.rst

 It is also stored and used if ``populate()`` is called.
 The C++ signature (in ``gemmi/subcells.hpp``) is::

-  SubCells::SubCells(const Model& model, const UnitCell& cell, double max_radius)
+  SubCells::SubCells(Model& model, const UnitCell& cell, double max_radius)

 Then the cell lists need to be populated with items either by calling::